peter88213/nvhelp-de/source/book_view.rst

    :alt: novelibre screenshot

 Auto number chapters/parts when refreshing the tree
-   If this checkbox is ticked, all chapters/parts are automatically numbered each time `the tree is refreshed <file_menu.html#baum-aktualisieren>`__.
+   If this Auswahlfeld is ticked, all chapters/parts are automatically numbered each time `the tree is refreshed <file_menu.html#baum-aktualisieren>`__.
    The chapter Titels are replaced with a ``prefix-number-suffix`` pattern (without the dashes).